 Q.: How much does Amazon Prime cost?

-A.: The membership fee for Amazon Prime is $99 per year, which includes the shipping benefits, the monthly Kindle book and the streaming video access.
+A.: The membership fee for Amazon Prime is $99 per year.
 The savings on shipping alone could make the program worthwhile for frequent shoppers.
 And on the video side, Prime is about the same price as access to Netflix or Hulu Plus ($96 per year for each), but whereas Netflix and Hulu Plus are recurring $8 monthly costs, the $99 Prime one-year subscription needs to be paid up front.
 Users can also access certain shows on Hulu for free, but without access to full seasons or apps for game consoles or mobile devices.
 Users who purchase the Amazon Fire Phone will also get 12 free months of access to Amazon Prime.

 Q.: Which items get free two-day shipping with Amazon Prime?